Windlesham: Recreation and social events

 Windlesham Field of Remembrance is owned, funded and run by the village community via a board of volunteer trustees.
 The land was purchased from Admiral Cochrane in 1950 as a permanent memorial to the men and women of the village who lost their lives in the two World Wars, and is the site for the village's Remembrance Day ceremony.
 It consists of both open space and mature woodland and includes a play area.
 Many village events take place on the field, including the annual Village Fete.
 The field is also used by the village's football and cricket clubs.
 Other groups in the village include Windle Valley Runners and Windlesham Drama Group.

 An annual Pram Race, in which teams race around the village stopping at every pub, happens every Boxing Day and raises money for local charities.
-Windlesham was the first village to become hedgehog friendly village, and is reported to be one of a handful of such villages in the United Kingdom.
+Windlesham was the first village to become a hedgehog friendly village, and is reported to be one of a handful of such villages in the United Kingdom.